Sepultura: Schizophrenia, Beneath the Remains and Arise (1987–1992)

 Sepultura's third studio album, Beneath the Remains, was released in April 1989.
 The album was recorded towards the end of 1988 in a rustic studio in Rio de Janeiro.
 The band communicated through translators with American producer Scott Burns.
 It was an immediate success and became known as a classic on the order of Slayer's Reign in Blood.
 Terrorizer magazine hailed it as one of the all-time top 20 thrash metal albums, as well as gaining a place in their all-time top 40 death metal records.
 AllMusic gave the album 4.5 stars out of 5 and said, "The complete absence of filler here makes this one of the most essential death/thrash metal albums of all time."
-A long European and American tour furthered the band's reputation, although they were still very limited English speakers.
-Sepultura's first live dates outside of Brazil included opening for Sodom on their Agent Orange tour in Europe.
+European and American tours furthered the band's reputation, although they were still very limited English speakers; their first live dates outside of Brazil included opening for Sodom on their Agent Orange tour in Europe.
 Sepultura's first U.S. show followed, held on October 31, 1989 at the Ritz in New York City, opening for King Diamond.
-The band filmed its first music video for the song "Inner Self", which received considerable airplay on MTV's Headbangers Ball, giving Sepultura their first exposure in North America.
+During this time, the band released its first music video for the song "Inner Self", which received considerable airplay on MTV's Headbangers Ball, giving Sepultura their first exposure in North America.
 Touring in support of Beneath the Remains continued throughout most of 1990, including three shows in Brazil with Napalm Death, European dates with Mordred, and a North American tour with Obituary and Sadus.

 Traveling on trains.
 Getting beat up by cops.
 Sleeping behind the stage.
 It's part of growing up.
 It's part of the nature of this stuff.
 If you don't have that kind of background, you can't be a band like us.